aanchal911/emotion-chatbot/README.md

 ## ⚠️ Important Notice

-Aashu is designed for emotional support and is not a replacement for professional mental health services.
+Veda is designed for emotional support and is not a replacement for professional mental health services.
 For serious mental health concerns, please consult qualified professionals.

 ---